Why Subwoofers are the Best Home Theater Upgrade

-There are six reasons why subwoofers make such a dramatic impact in improving the home theater experience.
+There are six reasons why home theater subwoofers make such a dramatic impact.
 They fill in the frequencies that normal speakers struggle to produce, they add depth and impact to the listening experience, they improve speaker’s dynamic output by reducing the strain up producing bass, they free up power from the AV receiver, they allow for better system volume control, and they add visceral energy to the experience, literally letting you “feel” sound.
 Read on below for more detailed explanations.

 Why are Subwoofers so Important?

 There are several reasons why subwoofers are crucial to a home theater or stereo setup.
 Often, new owners will note their speakers and system never sounded (or felt) better after adding a subwoofer.
 It elevates performance in a unique and important way that no other component can duplicate.

 Fill in where speakers struggle, deep bass frequencies

 Most speakers, including bookshelf speakers and tower speakers, are incapable of reproducing low frequencies with the same accuracy and weight as a subwoofer because the drivers lack the surface area and power to move enough air for deep, visceral sonic output.
 Without a subwoofer, you miss out on the full range of sound in your content.

 Add depth and impact to the listening experience